Attorneys in Branson, Missouri

 Your last will provides the opportunity to distribute your property, establish care for your children and otherwise express your wishes upon your death.
-A will is necessary if you intend to leave property to a person or entity other than a blood relative, such as a domestic partner, a friend or a charity.
-If you die without a will, the court determines how your property is distributed, who cares for your children and even what happens to your pet – making decisions that might not reflect your desires.
+A will is necessary if you intend to leave property to a person or entity other than a blood relative, such as a domestic partner, a friend, or a charity.
+If you die without a will, the court determines how your property is distributed, who cares for your children, and even what happens to your pet – making decisions that might not reflect your desires.

-We can draft valid wills that ensure your intentions are honored.
+Cantwell, Smith & Trokey, LLP can draft valid wills that ensure your intentions are honored.

-Appointment of guardians
+Appointment of Guardians

 If you have minor children, your will allows you to make decisions about their future care.
 Naming a guardian is especially important if you are a single parent, but even married couples must consider the remote possibility of perishing in a common incident.
-If you do not name a guardian, the court will appoint one whose decisions may be in conflict with your parenting goals.
+If you do not name a guardian, the court will appoint one whose decisions may conflict with your parenting goals.
 You can also make arrangements for your pets’ care in your will, even naming a guardian to assume ownership.